 Which is the first place that pops into your mind when you talk about UAE?
 I bet it's Dubai.
-But do you know there are other places which are there in UAE and you've not heard of?
+But do you know there are other places which are there in UAE that you've not heard of?
 Well, one out of those is Ras Al Khaimah.
-Settled on the majestic Arabian Gulf, Ras al Khaimah is one of the seven Emirates that makes up the United Arab Emirates.
+Settled on the majestic Arabian Gulf, Ras al Khaimah is one of the seven Emirates that make up the United Arab Emirates.
 This emirate is home to many of the residents and is also the capital of the emirate.
 Ras al Khaimah city is known to have two parts in its city: one being the Old Town and the other being Nakheel.
 The northwestern Hajar mountains surround the creek which is home to mangroves.
-Ras Al Khaimah is known to have the most fertile soil among all the Emirates of UAE.
+Ras Al Khaimah is known to have the most fertile soil among all of the Emirates of UAE.

-While one can surely get a lot of glittery, shiny nights in Dubai with a lot of luxury and vibrant life, you could also definitely have a peaceful night in the Emirates of Ras al Khaimah.
+While one can surely get a lot of glittery, shiny nights in Dubai with a lot of luxury and vibrant life, one could also definitely have a peaceful night in the Emirates of Ras al Khaimah.
 With a vast band of beaches, mangroves, forests, deserts, and mountains, this place is definitely your go-to destination.
 Ras al Khaimah housing archaeological evidence which dates back to the 3rd century BC will surely have a lot of adventures ready and up for you.

 The world's longest zipline

 Jebel Jais which is home to the highest mountain in UAE is now considered to have the longest zipline which was certified by the Guinness World Records.
 People from worldwide come for this thrilling experience.
-All the adventure seekers make sure that they visit this place at least once in their lifetime.
-You can have your own thrilling adventure by travelling through the zipline at speeds that zoom in up to 120 kph to 150 kph.
+All adventure seekers make sure that they visit this place at least once in their lifetime.
+You can have your own thrilling adventure by traveling through the zipline at speeds that zoom in up to 120 kph to 150 kph.
 This zipline is located at a height of 1680 meters which makes it one of the sports that one with a faint heart can't handle.
-This total flight takes up to two to three minutes just for one way trip and then the participant can land onto a platform before getting on another zip line for their way back flight.
-This zipline extends to a total of 2.83 kilometres.
+This total flight takes up to two to three minutes just for one way trip and then the participant can land on a platform before getting on another zip line for their way back flight.
+This zipline extends to a total of 2.83 kilometers.
 It usually costs around 650 dirhams per person.